HilaryOkello/locate-me/README.md

 A Rails + Inertia.js (React) app where users can create an account, log in/out, and add their location as a pin on a map.
 The landing page displays pins from all users.

 🔗 **Live site:** [https://mysite-nt9e.onrender.com](https://mysite-nt9e.onrender.com)
+(credentials for admin and seeded users can be found in db/seeds.rb).

 ---